Vietnam is a place filled with captivating history, ancient traditions, and striking landscapes and is one of the most captivating countries in Asia.

 5. Hoi An Ancient Town

-Lantern-lit streets, centuries-old ochre-colored buildings, and a slow pace of life make it one of the most atmospheric places to visit in the entire country.
+Lantern-lit streets, centuries-old ochre buildings, and a relaxed, unhurried pace of life together make it one of the most атмосферic travel destinations in the country.

 6. Ho Chi Minh City